malcolmlett/malcolmlett.github.io/consciousness/Consciousness-is-a-Semiotic-Meta-management-Feedback-Loop.md

 ---
 title: Consciousness is a Semiotic Meta-management Feedback Loop
-layout: wiki
+layout: article
 parent: Consciousness
+last_modified_date: 2023-09-03
+authors:
+- Malcolm Lett
 ---

+{: .note }
+> A précis of the entire theory is included in [chapter I.2](#i2-précis-of-thesis).

 **Abstract**

 * Starting from first principles I develop a case for _why_ consciousness evolved: to solve the meta-management problem of computational state trajectories in multi-iteration processing.
 I show that this is best solved through a meta-management feedback loop that presents a summary of computational state as an additional sense, enabling the first-order control process to meta-manage itself.
 I then explain _how_ those mechanisms create the various phenomena associated with subjective experience: through the construction of Higher Order Observational States, a specific form of HOT.
 The "little person in the head" homunculus effect, the "stream of consciousness", and the causal natures of consciousness all find a clear explanation.
 The theory shows how consciousness, intelligence, and meta-cognition are related, and paves a way towards human-level general intelligence.
-A précis of the entire theory is included in chapter I.2.

 **Contents**